microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

     and sends the details (adult or minor, location) of that person to the `Robot`.

  3. It is not always possible to follow the straight line connecting the `Robot`'s location with that of the selected client as there are obstacles, like furniture, in the room.
-Thus the `Robot` asks the `Navigator` to produce a collision-free route from the `Robot`'s location to the person who will be served.
+Thus, the `Robot` asks the `Navigator` to produce a collision-free route from the `Robot`'s location to the person who will be served.
 The `Navigator` provides the requested route that must be reached, with the last being that of the client.
+A route is simply a list of consecutive straight line segments.

  4. The `Robot` traverses the route and reaches the client.
 Then the `Robot` selects randomly an appropriate drink for the client: alcoholic for an adult and non-alcoholic for a minor client.